Stoneybro/vanni-wallet/README.md

-# Aidra - AI-Powered ERC-4337 Smart Wallet
+# Vanni - AI-Powered ERC-4337 Smart Wallet

 > **"Send $50 PYUSD every Friday to my 5 employees for the next 3 months"** → Done in one transaction.
 No forms, no buttons, just conversation.